thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

  movie_junkies_test | ryansobol | UTF8
 ```

-## Why are relational databases so important?
+## Why is a relational database system so important?

-Since the 1970s, relational databases have been used to store financial records, manufacturing and logistical information, personnel data, government information, communication data, etc. By structuring data in records and tables, computers can quickly and efficiently store and retrieve insanely large amounts data.
+Since the 1970s, relational database systems have been used to store financial records, manufacturing and logistical information, personnel data, government information, communication data, etc. By structuring data in records and tables, computers can quickly and efficiently store and retrieve insanely large amounts data.

 Imagine, for a moment, you have a database for an online store with a single `orders` table.